ONLINE HELP

 These are the options in the Dashboard control:

-• Compact Widgets: This option is used to automatically reorganize the widgets in the Dashboard control when a widget is deleted by the end user.
+• Compact Widgets: This option automatically rearranges the Widgets in the Dashboard control when a Widget is deleted by the end user..

-• Remember configuration of Widgets: This option is used to automatically save the configuration of the Dashboard control performed by the user when closing the window or page.
+• Remember configuration of Widgets: This option automatically saves the user-defined Dashboard control configuration when the window (or page) is closed..
 This configuration will be automatically re-displayed during the next opening of window (or page).

 The "Content" tab is used to define the widgets found in the Dashboard control.